Mohanariprasath/feedtrack/README.md

 ##  Inside the AI Engine

-FeedTrack relies on **Google Gemini AI** to transform raw, unstructured student text into structured insights.
+FeedTrack relies on **Groq AI** to transform raw, unstructured student text into structured insights.
 When feedback is submitted, the AI pipeline executes:
 1.  **Topic Allocation**: Maps the feedback into domains like *Academics, Facilities, Faculty, Extracurricular*.
 2.  **Sentiment Extraction**: Scores the emotional weight of the text (Positive, Neutral, Negative).